collectivecardgame/library/docs/faq.md

 ### Formalize it on Reddit

 If you feel strongly about something, make a post about it on the [Subreddit](https://old.reddit.com/r/collectivecg/).
 Just like with strawpolls in [Discord](https://discord.gg/C8fTNVt), we (the developers) will not necessarily do something just because it's popular.
-However, we pay attention, and even if we don't respond, we will hear you -- and the [Subreddit](https://old.reddit.com/r/collectivecg/) is a place where your message will get more visiblity.
+However, we pay attention, and even if we don't respond, we will hear you -- and the [Subreddit](https://old.reddit.com/r/collectivecg/) is a place where your message will get more visibility.
 Alec, for example, reads the [Subreddit](https://old.reddit.com/r/collectivecg/) much more than the [Discord](https://discord.gg/C8fTNVt).

 ## Have you considered using Ethereum or other Blockchain technologies?